abryu/Build-a-Web-Search-Engine/WebParser(Python)/README.md

     s2 = set([(eachTuple[0]) for eachTuple in r2])
     return len(s1&s2),len(s1-s2)
 ```
-## Any problems I have encountered and solved, and lessons I have learned
+## Any problems I have encountered and solved
 * Conversion between various data structures (List/Dictionary/Set)
-* Get cleaner result (Solved by analyzing the words appear in previous result and then clean the unreasonable words)
+* Get cleaner result.
+(Solved by analyzing the words appear in previous result and then adding the unreasonable words to stopwords list)
-* The order of processing procedures will affect the result.
+* Diffierent ways to tokeize the text. i.e. replacing stopwords by space, None or others.
+(Solved by replacing by None)

+## Lessons I have learnt
+* Building web parser.
+* How to deal with dirty data/words.
+* Data pre-processing.
+* Data structures.
+List/Dictionary/Set for storing data and operations on those data.
+* Python features, syntax.

 ## Results: